We explain Deep Fusion: Apple's futuristic new camera mode could change the way your iPhone pictures look

 The release of Deep Fusion comes just a couple weeks before Google will formally announce the Pixel 4, its latest flagship phone in a line renowned for camera prowess.

-I should note that Deep Fusion is only available on the iPhone 11, 11 Pro, 11 Pro Max, because it needs the A13 Bionic processor to work.
-I'm excited to try it out and share the results.
+I should note that Deep Fusion will only be available on the iPhone 11, 11 Pro, 11 Pro Max, because it needs the A13 Bionic processor to work.
+I'm excited to try it out and share the results once the developer's version is out.

 Apple iPhone 11